-Yesterday while I was at office, my wife who is at home asked me a question via msn messenger.
+Yesterday while I was at the office, my wife who is at home asked me a question via MSN messenger.

 My wife: Do you know where is the Kung Fu Panda movie file?

 Me: Well, not really!
 I think it’s in some folder but I can’t remember the name of the folder or even the file.

 My wife: Our son needs to watch Kung Fu Panda right now! 🙁

 I thought for a while and remember this post where I listed out a list of free remote desktop software for telecommuters.

 Maybe I could use one of these remote desktop tools to take control of my home computer from the office.

 After going through the list, I decided to give TeamViewer a try.